If your brand isn’t already using social media in France, it should be. Here’s how to get it right – and your French creative juices flowing.

 Technically, this wasn’t a French social media campaign.
 But the funny initiative generated so much social media chatter for the brand in France that several news outlets reported on it, including France 24.
-A localized campaign for France would be a guaranteed success.
+A localized campaign for France would be a sure-fire success.

 The take-home message from all these examples is that creativity counts.
 The French respond well to fun, engaging campaigns – so don’t be afraid to take a risk.

 Although there are challenges, social media in France is ripe with potential.
 With a large audience and very little competition, the right campaign could launch your brand into the French market.

 Want to know more about building the perfect French social media campaign?
 Check out our approach here, then get in touch – we’d love to help.

 - What You Should Know About Italian Consumer Behaviour - May 14, 2019

 - German SEO: How To Solve The Keyword Conundrum - April 1, 2019